How do I buy and install your new web-based apps?

 Are your apps available for other devices?

-Our apps for Android can be used on recent Google Chromebooks that include Android app compatibility.
+Our apps for Android are available for Amazon Fire Tablets and can also be used on recent Google Chromebooks that include Android app compatibility.
 For further details see our blog article.

 What ages of children are your apps suitable for?